micropython/micropython/docs/develop/natmod.rst

 So, if your C code has writable data, make sure the data is defined globally, without an initialiser, and only written to within functions.

+Linker limitation: the native module is not linked against the symbol table of the full micropython firmware.
+Rather, it is linked against an explicit table of exported symbols found in ``mp_fun_table``.
+It is thus not possible to simply call some arbitrary function in FreeRTOS, for example.
+Adding new symbols to the end of the table is relatively easy, they then also need to be added to ``tools/mpy_ld.py``'s ``fun_table`` dict in the same location.
+This allows ``mpy_ld.py`` to be able to pick the new symbols up and provide relocations for them when the mpy is imported.

 Defining a native module
 ------------------------